 I did quick little hits and tried to avoid the bruises.
 I knew those weren’t really the sore spots, but they were the only evidence from the night before.
 I continued on with the little swats all over his butt.
 He was getting red and I was hitting harder as I went along.
 Neither of us counted, but Lion says there may well have been over 200.
 He called yellow a few times and I (hopefully) didn’t back off as much as the night before.

 The thing I don’t really understand is where are the hard swats?
 If I’m peppering his butt with a million smaller swats, what happens to the big, full swing swats?
 Are they just gone?
 Can I sprinkle them throughout the punishment?
 Won’t that make him want to cry yellow?
 I understand the concept of building up, but not the concept of not having a big paddle whomping Lion within an inch of his life.

 This morning, Lion said his butt was no longer sore.
 The soreness lasted only a few hours.
 And he said there is a part two for punishment that he’s looking forward to.
-In order for it to be memorable, he posits, he needs a secondary punishment., soap in his mouth, something like that.
+In order for it to be memorable, he posits, he needs a secondary punishment.
+Corner time, soap in his mouth, something like that.

 Can’t I try to get one thing right at a time?
 Why do I have to add in different elements at the same time?
 I’m hoping Lion won’t get himself in any trouble today so I can regroup and get my mind wrapped around corner time after the punishment swats are done.
 I did try it once, but I (thought I) was doing the swats correctly at the time.
 Now we’ve changed tactics.
 A Lioness’ work is never done.